VishabhSharma/Brand_Collection/README.md

 # Brand_Collection
 The Ecommerce Project
-Using Languages HTML and CSS make ki responsive
+Using Languages HTML and CSS make it responsive